Honey Garlic Pork Tenderloin

 Sliced pork tenderloin with roasted potatoes.

-Why I Love This Honey Garlic Pork Tenderloin Recipe
+Why You’ll Love This Honey Garlic Pork Tenderloin Recipe

 • Packed with flavor.
-With fresh rosemary, thyme, garlic, and Dijon mustard, every slice of this succulent pork tenderloin recipe is choc full of delicious flavor.
+With fresh rosemary, thyme, garlic, and Dijon mustard, every slice of this succulent pork roast is full of delicious flavor.

-• Potatoes – Roasting potatoes in the same pan makes this pork tenderloin recipe into a quick and easy all-in-one dinner.
-I use golden baby potatoes, but red baby potatoes work, too.
+• Potatoes – I use golden baby potatoes, but red baby potatoes work, too.

-• Olive Oil – Good-quality olive oil is key.
-You can also use avocado oil, canola, or vegetable oil.
+• Olive Oil – You can also use avocado oil, canola, or vegetable oil.

-• Dijon Mustard – Dijon adds a delicious creamy, tangy flavor to the pork.
-I wouldn’t recommend swapping it for yellow mustard.
+• Dijon Mustard – Dijon adds a creamy, tangy flavor.

 • Fresh Herbs – Fresh thyme leaves and rosemary.
 Swap them out for the same amount of dried herbs if you prefer.